-The much anticipated Ibis hotel finally opened in mid 2014 and has 315 guest rooms, along with a bar, restaurant, and three meeting rooms, outdoor swimming pool, and gym.
+The much anticipated Ibis hotel finally opened in mid 2014.
+It has 315 guest rooms, along with a bar, restaurant, and three meeting rooms, outdoor swimming pool, and gym.
 Wireless Internet and airport transfers are complimentary.
-In addition, the Aerocity Metro station is only a five minute walk from the hotel.
+In addition, the Aerocity Metro station is only five minutes walk from the hotel.
 As to be expected at Ibis hotels, the rooms are quite small though and there's no room service.
-Room rates start from 3,600 rupees per night, plus tax.
+Room rates start from 4,500 rupees per night, plus tax.
+Breakfast is included.
 Pets are allowed to stay at the hotel for an extra 1,000 rupees per night, per pet.

 10 of 12

 A modern, no-frills property similar to the Ibis, the Red Fox opened in December 2013 along with the upscale Lemon Tree Premier hotel.
 It's located next to the Lemon Tree Premier in the Aerocity area, and the properties share a swimming pool.
 The Red Fox has fresh and bold interiors, 207 compact yet comfortable rooms, a multi-cuisine cafe, and fitness center.
 Staff are super efficient and friendly.
 The hotel is highly regarded for employing many differently-abled people.
 Expect to pay around 4,500 rupees per night upwards, plus tax.
 Breakfast is included.